 The basis of its economy is nowadays apart of the oil, gas and chemical industry and metal processing also agriculture and livestock.
 Much of the industrial heritage is not documented or valorised.

-The International workshop "Mapping and Documentation of Industrial Heritage in Ivanić-Grad" will consist of material research in archives, identification of relevant industrial heritage monuments, photographic documentation production and creation of a website as a final product.
+The International workshop "Mapping and documentation of industrial heritage in Ivanić-Grad" consisted of material research in archives, identification of relevant industrial heritage monuments, photographic documentation production and creation of a website as a final product.

-The aim is to make industrial heritage more visible and accessible by providing based on research coherent information about these monuments as well as to contribute to its valorisation through photo documentation and website.
-In addition, in order to involve the local population and make use of their knowledge, interviews with people who worked in these companies will be conducted to get a more comprehensive overview of how the industry has influenced everyday life in Ivanić-Grad and to use the process of storytelling to raise awareness.
+The aim was to make industrial heritage more visible and accessible by providing based on research coherent information about these monuments as well as to contribute to its valorisation through photo documentation and website.
+In addition, in order to involve the local population and make use of their knowledge, interviews with people who worked in these companies have been conducted to get a more comprehensive overview of how the industry has influenced everyday life in Ivanić-Grad and to use the process of storytelling to raise awareness.

-Given that the industrial heritage in Ivanić-Grad is not documented, the main objective of this project is to provide a systematic overview of industry development and to contribute to the awareness of the local community about the importance of preserving industrial heritage.
-The results of the workshop will be the basis for the future work towards its sustainable management.
+Given that the industrial heritage in Ivanić-Grad had not been documented before, the main objective of this projectwass to provide a systematic overview of industry development and to contribute to the awareness of the local community about the importance of preserving industrial heritage.
+The results of the workshop are the basis for the future work towards its sustainable management.

-The project will take place from August, 31st, to September, 11th, 2019 and is organized by Culture Hub Croatia and the Friends of Heritage Association (Amici Hereditatis) Ivanić-Grad, in partnership with European Heritage Volunteers.
+The project has been is organised by Culture Hub Croatia and the Friends of Heritage Association (Amici Hereditatis) Ivanić-Grad, in partnership with European Heritage Volunteers.